Ed Aulerich-Sugai: Legacy

 In the years following his death, Aulerich-Sugai's work has continued to be exhibited regularly, and has received attention in the media, including in KQED Arts, Art in America, Frieze Magazine, The Paris Review, The New Yorker Magazine, and the New York Times.

 The artist's paintings, archives, studio, and garden have been preserved by Daniel R. Ostrow as the Ed Aulerich-Sugai Collection and Archive, based in San Francisco.
-Ostrow, a social worker and psychotherapist was Aulerich-Sugai's life partner and caregiver during the last eight years of his life.
+Ostrow was Aulerich-Sugai’s life partner during the last nine years of his life.
+Ostrow's care, along with that of a small circle of friends, made it possible for Aulerich-Sugai to continue creating work after his AIDS diagnosis, while his stewardship of the collection has made it available for future study and exhibition.

 Aulerich-Sugai appears extensively in the writing of Robert Glück, a co-founder of the New Narrative movement and the artist's partner in the 1970s.
 His 2023 novel, "About Ed," which has been described as a “posthumous collaboration,” tells a nonlinear, autofiction version of Aulerich-Sugai's story that blends biography and fiction, and borrows from his dream journals.

 Selected Exhibitions

 During his lifetime, Aulerich-Sugai had eight solo exhibitions and many group exhibitions of his work.
 He had solo exhibitions at Diego Rivera Gallery at San Francisco Art Institute (1974); Lucien LaBaudt Gallery, San Francisco (1976); and San Francisco Asian Art Museum (1991).
 Significant group shows were at New Langton Arts, San Francisco (1990); Steven Wirtz Gallery, San Francisco (1990); and The School of the Art Institute of Chicago (1992).

 His work was published in "A Hundred Legends" (1989), a collection of artwork, photography, writing, and music created by 127 people with AIDS.

 Since his death, his work has continued to be exhibited, including at San José Institute of Contemporary Art (1995); Southern Exposure, San Francisco (1995); Berkeley Art Museum/Pacific Film Archive, Berkeley (2018); SF Arts Commission Gallery, San Francisco (2019); SOMArts Cultural Center (2019); and Doug Adams Gallery at the Graduate Theological Union, Berkeley (2020).
+A solo exhibition of his work will be presented at San José Museum of Contemporary Art in 2027.

+In 2026, more than 600 artworks and archival documents from the Ed Aulerich-Sugai Collection and Archive were digitized and published on JSTOR as part of the open-access collection HIV, AIDS, and the Arts.